swingmx/swingmusic/.github/contributing.md

 # Swing Music Contributing Guide

 Hi!
 We're really excited that you are interested in contributing to Swing Music.
-This project uses the Python, Flask, Sqlite, Poetry, and Vue.
+This project uses Python, [Flask](https://flask.palletsprojects.com/en/2.3.x/), Sqlite, [Poetry](https://python-poetry.org/), and [Vue](https://vuejs.org/).

 If you are interested in making a code contribution take a moment to read through the following guidelines: